Teradata/stacki-wiki/Extend-Backend-Nodes.md

    # stack set host boot backend action=install
    ```
 5. Reboot the backend nodes.
 This will boot the backend nodes into
-   the stacki installer.
+   the Stacki installer.
 Once the installation completes, the node
    will boot back up into a running state with the Apache web server
    running.
 6. Verify that the Apache web server is running, using the command